Strength training: OK for kids?

 Strength training, not weightlifting

-Done properly, strength training can:
+Done right, strength training can:

-- Strengthen your child's bones
+- Strengthen bones.

-- Help promote healthy blood pressure and cholesterol levels
+- Help promote healthy blood pressure and cholesterol levels.

-- Help your child maintain a healthy weight
+- Help maintain a healthy weight.

 When can a child begin strength training?